Stay informed

 • due to force majeure.

-Ludo Vermeulen, lawyer-partner
+Ludo Vermeulen, Partner lawyer

 ludo.vermeulen@mploy.be

-Jurisprudence – Checkin@work – criminal responsibility of the contractor
+Jurisprudence – Checkin@work – contractor's criminal liability

 Cass.
 June 27, 2023.